plotzing/plotzing/README.md

 graph_master(list("jealousy_attractive", "jealousy_wealthy"),"income",splitx=TRUE, graphtype=c("bar","violin"))
 ```

 In the example above, the list() command is used to generate graphs with different dependent variables.
-However, the list() command may also be used to generate multiple independent variables instead by specifying a single dv and then the IVs in a list (e.g., **'graph_master("jealousy_attractive",list("income","gender"),graphtype=c("scatterplot","line"))**')
+However, the list() command may also be used to generate multiple independent variables instead by specifying a single dv and then the IVs in a list (e.g., **'graph_master("jealousy_attractive",list("income","gender"),graphtype=c("scatterplot","line"))**').
 Alternatively, users may plot the same variables across multiple graph types to see which graph type looks the best, as in the example below:

 ```{r, echo=TRUE, eval=FALSE}
 # Using the graph_master() function